Thousands of Bahrainis mount protest before Formula One

 Watched by millions around the world, the Grand Prix is the biggest sporting event hosted by the U.S.-allied country whose government is hoping for a big turnout despite continuing violent unrest.

-The race at the Sakhir desert circuit was cancelled in 2011 when protests were crushed and at least 35 people died.
+The race at the Sakhir desert circuit was canceled in 2011 when protests were crushed and at least 35 people died.

 Demonstrations have taken place almost daily in the island kingdom since the end of martial law in June 2011, often resulting in confrontations as youths throw stones or petrol bombs and police fire birdshot pellets and teargas.